 Use the same basic refrigeration tools as for R404-A & R-134a refrigerant.

-Basic Tools
+Required Tools

-Required Tools Combustible gas leak detector (Inficon Gas Mate) or equal PROPANE NO SMOKING NO OPEN FLAMES
+Combustible gas leak detector (Inficon Gas Mate) or equal PROPANE NO SMOKING NO OPEN FLAMES Propane warning notice Tubing cutter Approved fire extinguisher (Class B dry powder type) The second secon Vacuum gauge 30cm charging hose (low Loss design) Ball charging valves (3) Gram scale Tap valves 1/4" (2) 280 will get said the fall there are a Digital thermometer Pinch off tool (2 Venting hose

-Tubing cutter

-Vacuum gauge

-Tubing cutter extinguisher (Class B dry powder type)

-Vacuum gauge 30cm charging hose (low Loss design)

-Ball charging valves (3) Gram scale

-Tap valves 1/4" (2) Digital thermometer

-Pinch off tool (2 Venting hose

-Leak Checking IMPULSE CABINETS - APPENDIX A R-290 Refrigerant
+Leak Checking

+Warning

-Warning Do NOT use any leak test dyes when working on an R-290 refrigeration system.
-Detection Methods Bubble test.
-Electronic combustible gas detection.
-Nitrogen holding pressure test (only possible on accessed systems).
+Do NOT use any leak test dyes when working on an R-290 refrigeration system.

+Detection Methods

+- Bubble test.

+- Electronic combustible gas detection.

+- Nitrogen holding pressure test (only possible on accessed systems).

 For the most part, you would leak check a R-290 system the same way you would a R-134a or R-404A system with a couple of exceptions.

 You cannot use a halide leak detector on an R-290 system, the electronic leak detector must be designed specifically for combustible gas.

 Using oxygen-free dry nitrogen with a trace gas not exceeding 150PSIG is also recommended.